davidjbradshaw/iframe-resizer/README.md

 ##Version History
-* v2.2.0 Added targetOrigin option to sendMessage function and bodyBackground option.
-Expaneded troubleshooting section.
+* v2.2.0 Added targetOrigin option to sendMessage function.
+Added bodyBackground option.
+Expanded troubleshooting section.
 * v2.1.1 Option to change the height calculation method in the iFrame from offsetHeight to scrollHeight.
 Troubleshooting section added to docs.
 * v2.1.0 Added sendMessage() and getId() to window.parentIFrame.
 Changed width calculation to use scrollWidth.
 Removed deprecated object name in iFrame.
 * v2.0.0 Added native JS public function, renamed script filename to reflect that jQuery is now optional.
 Renamed *do(Heigh/Width)* to *size(Height/Width)*, renamed *contentWindowBodyMargin* to *bodyMargin* and renamed *callback* *resizedCallback*.
 Improved logging messages.
 Stop *resize* event firing for 50ms after *interval* event.
 Added multiple page example.
 Workout unsized margins inside the iFrame.
 The *bodyMargin* propety now accepts any valid value for a CSS margin.
 Check message origin is iFrame.
 Removed deprecated methods.